Parameter inference and nonequilibrium identification for Markovian systems based on coarse-grained observations

 2) The cyclic model (Fig. \ref{model}(d)).
-Many crucial cellular \\biochemical processes can be modeled as cyclic Markovian systems such as conformational changes of enzymes and ion channels \cite{cornish2013fundamentals, sakmann2013single}, phosphorylation-dephosphorylation cycle \cite{qian2007phosphorylation}, cell cycle progression \cite{jia2021frequency}, and gene state switching \cite{jia2023analytical}.
-Note that an $N$-state cyclic model has $|E| = 2N$ unknown parameters.
-If there are only two coarse-grained states ($n = 2$), then it is impossible to infer all parameters when $|A_1| = 1$ and $|A_2| = N-1$ since $S = 2(N-1)<|E|$.
+Many crucial cellular biochemical processes can be modeled as cyclic Markovian systems such as conformational changes of enzymes and ion channels \cite{cornish2013fundamentals, sakmann2013single}, phosphorylation-dephosphorylation cycle \cite{qian2007phosphorylation}, cell cycle progression \cite{jia2021frequency}, and gene state switching \cite{jia2023analytical}.
+An $N$-state cyclic model has $|E| = 2N$ unknown parameters.
+If there are only two coarse-grained states ($n = 2$), then it is impossible to infer all unknown parameters in the case of $|A_1| = 1$ and $|A_2| = N-1$ since $S = 2(N-1)<|E|$.
 For any other coarse-grained partitioning, we have $S\geq 4(N-2)\geq |E|$ and hence parameter inference is generally possible.
-When $n\geq 3$, we have $S\ge 4N-6\ge|E|$, which allows a complete parameter inference if Eq. \eqref{fm:pa1} can be uniquely solved.
+When $n\geq 3$, we also have $S\ge 4N-6\ge|E|$, and hence a complete parameter recovery can be made if Eq. \eqref{fm:pa1} can be uniquely solved.
+In \cite{supp}, we show that Eq. \eqref{fm:pa1} is indeed uniquely solvable for the four-state cyclic model under any coarse-grained partitioning whenever $S\geq |E|$.

 3) The tree and linear models (Fig. \ref{model}(e)).
 We finally focus on an $N$-state system whose transition diagram is a tree.
 For any coarse-grained partitioning, it is easy to check that $S\geq 2(N-1)=|E|$.
-Hence all transition rates can be determined if Eq. \eqref{fm:pa1} has unique solution.
-In \cite{supp}, we show that Eq. \eqref{fm:pa1} is uniquely solvable when $N = 3$ and $n = 2$.
-In particular, a Markovian system with linear transitions (Fig. \ref{model}(f)) can be viewed as a tree.
-The linear model also widely used in biochemical studies \cite{qian2007phosphorylation}.
+Hence all transition rates can be inferred if Eq. \eqref{fm:pa1} has unique solution.
+In particular, a system with linear transitions (Fig. \ref{model}(f)) can be viewed as a tree.
+The linear model also widely used in biochemical studies \cite{ullah2012simplification}.
+In \cite{supp}, we show that Eq. \eqref{fm:pa1} is indeed uniquely solvable for the linear model if there are only two coarse-grained states ($n = 2$) with $|A_1| = 1$ and $|A_2| = N-1$.